Participatory theory: The "participatory turn" in transpersonal theory

+Criticism

 Ken Wilber argues that participatory epistemology is limited in its appropriate scope to observing the interior of a subjective plural domain.
 Ferrer argues that Wilber's criticisms of participatory theory have conflated pluralism with vulgar relativism.

 Application in psychoanalysis

 Psychoanalyst Robin S. Brown has promoted a participatory perspective in the context of relational psychoanalysis as a means to fostering clinical pluralism.
 Brown adopts a participatory reading of Jungian archetypes as a basis from which to theorize alterity in the clinical situation.